 The purpose of the fund is to provide scholarships for juniors or seniors enrolled in STHM who best exemplify the spirit and passion for travel and tourism that Delores DeShields displayed.
 The recipients should embody a determination to achieve academic success, to have dreams and to never give up through challenges and disappointments.

 Delores’ true passion in life was travel, having lived in England and traveling throughout the United States, Europe and the Caribbean.
 Although she loved her hometown of Philadelphia, her annual trips to Florida with her son Greg were her favorite.
 Delores’ special tourism belief was: “Each time I go on vacation I am looking for fun, laughter, and conversation with friends.
 I like to visit new places, as well as meet new people.
 The keywords for vacation are fun and enjoyment.”

 For Delores’ legacy and love for education to live on forever, the Delores W. DeShields Scholarship Fund has been established to help Temple University School of Sport, Tourism and Hospitality Management students achieve their dreams.
 The DeShields family has generously made the single largest contribution to the school to date.
 Please join them in celebrating Delores’ life by supporting this important educational initiative.

-The purpose of this fund is to provide scholarships to students enrolled in the School of Sport, Tourism and Hospitality Management who are intent on a career in hospitality and event management, with preference given to students who are under-represented in this field of study and exemplify Ms. Gilmore’s professional and entrepreneurial spirit.
-Once an application has been submitted, eligible candidates will be contacted regarding submission of a resume and essay.
+The purpose of this fund is to provide scholarships to students enrolled in the School of Sport, Tourism and Hospitality Management who are intent on a career in hospitality and event management, with preference given to students in this field of study who exemplify Ms. Gilmore’s professional and entrepreneurial spirit.
 Applicants should be intent on a career in hospitality or event management.

 Watch a video of Tamara’s uncle, Larry Miller, speaking about the special person Tamara was and what this scholarship, created in her memory, means to him and her family.